about

 Gallery Mission

-Korman’s artist roster highlights the works of emerging and mid-career artists with a keen eye for the pulse of contemporary society.
-Whether through vibrant color, social commentary, or innovative structural techniques, these artists offer thought-provoking imagery across a variety of media.
+Our artist roster celebrated emerging and mid-career voices attuned to the pulse of contemporary society.
+Whether through vibrant color, social commentary, or innovative structural techniques, these artists offered thought-provoking imagery across a variety of media and left a legacy we were proud to share.
+We invite you to continue exploring these artists’ work and follow their ongoing creative journeys.

 Biography

-Laura Korman is a Los Angeles native whose relationship with the arts is a family tradition.
-For her father, comedy veteran Harvey Korman, creativity was a way of life.
-And after growing up immersed in the talents of Hollywood, his daughter forged her own artistic path.
+Laura Korman is a Los Angeles native whose connection to the arts runs deep as a family tradition.
+For her father, comedy veteran Harvey Korman, creativity was a way of life, inspiring her own path in the art world.

-Korman received her B.A. from Scripps College in Psychology and Italian, and earned her M.A. from New York University in Childhood Education and Special Education.
-By combining her interests in education and art, she built a career in the arts as a Gallery Director at TAG Gallery for three years, before beginning a gallery of her own in 2015.
-She is currently an Educational Therapist helping students with learning challenges thrive at school.
+Korman earned her B.A. from Scripps College in Psychology and Italian and her M.A. from New York University in Childhood Education and Special Education.
+She began her career as Gallery Director at TAG Gallery before opening Laura Korman Gallery in 2015.
+Today, she is an Educational Therapist, helping students with learning challenges reach their full potential.